 Prevent any surface run-off from entering excavations.

-Provide the appropriate filter screens so that no soil or foundation material is removed, and the more stringent suspended solids concentration is achieved as required by the MOECC PTTW, the [TRCA/LSRCA] Permit and the Region’s Sewer Use Bylaw.
+Provide the appropriate filter screens so that no soil or foundation material is removed, and the more stringent suspended solids concentration is achieved as required by the MECP EASR, the TRCA Permit and the Region’s Sewer Use Bylaw.

 Maintain the groundwater level a minimum of 1.0 metre below the pipe invert elevation, or lower, as may be required in order to permit placing geotextiles, bedding placement and compaction, installation of the watermain, sewers, under-drains, concrete mudmat, and similar items, on firm dry undisturbed sub-grade.